 Join hundreds of participants for a fun and family-friendly event.
-The walk route starts at our offices in Waterbury at 1:00pm with a short .6 mile walk to the Rusty Parker Memorial Park for our annual group photo then walk back to the office for food and fun!
-Should you want to log more miles, you’re welcome to make the walk several times or utilize the walking path near the Vermont State Offices, along the Winooski River.
-Walk with family, friends or co-workers!
+The walk route will start at our offices and head up Main Street in beautiful downtown Waterbury.
+We’ll stop at Rusty Parker Memorial Park for our annual group photo then walk back to the office for food and fun!
+Should you want to log more miles, you’re welcome to make the walk several times Walk with family, friends or co-workers!
 Children and well behaved dogs are welcome!

 Vermont weather can be unpredictable, so dress appropriately.
 Walk route is wheelchair and handicapped accessible, so participants of all abilities can participate.
 (Completing all or part of the route is acceptable.)

 When you complete your trek, enjoy a wonderful finish line celebration filled with food, drinks and entertainment.
 Show your support for the thousands of Vermont individuals and families affected by a brain injury, because a brain injury can happen any one… anywhere… anytime…

-The Brain Injury Association of Vermont (BIAVT) has a goal of raising $40,000 this year, and with your help, we can achieve or exceed this goal.
+The Brain Injury Alliance of Vermont (BIAVT) has a goal of raising $40,000 this year, and with your help, we can achieve or exceed this goal.
 In addition to raising critical funds, we are helping to raise awareness of brain injury across the state and advocate for all Vermonter’s affected by brain injury.